Chrltn16/Raspberry-Pi-line-follower-using-Pi-Camera/README.md

 # Raspberry-Pi-line-follower-using-Pi-Camera
 # Autonomous Line Following Robot with Raspberry Pi

 This project is aimed at building an autonomous line-following robot using a Raspberry Pi and a PiCamera module.
-The robot uses computer vision techniques to detect and follow black lines on a surface.
+The robot uses computer vision techniques to detect and follow black lines on a white surface.

 ## Features